 - Slices of slightly unripe plantains are gently fried in oil and served as a side.

-- Plantains are used in the North America to make banana chips.
+- Plantains are used in the North America to make plantain chips.

 - Mountain plantains from the French Polynesia islands are eaten roasted or boiled.